Norfolk and Western 611: Revenue service

 No. 611, the twelfth class J locomotive, was the first of the final batch of three.
 Completed at a cost of $251,544, it was put into revenue service on May 29, 1950.
 After some promotional photographs at Roanoke passenger station, No. 611 joined its fellow sister locomotives at work.
 They hauled N&W's Powhatan Arrow, Pocahontas, and Cavalier passenger trains, running 676.6 mi between Norfolk, Virginia, and Cincinnati, Ohio; via Roanoke.
 They ferried the Southern Railway's (SOU) Birmingham Special, Pelican, and Tennessean, running 209.8 mi between Monroe and Bristol, Virginia.
 They also hauled mail trains and secondary local passenger trains.
 On June 29, No. 611 went to the Shaffers Crossing engine terminal in Roanoke for its first monthly maintenance and an inspection of its right-side cylinder head.

 On September 24, 1952, No. 611 double-headed behind No. 613 with the Eisenhower Special presidential campaign train from Columbus, Ohio, to Kenova, West Virginia, with brief whistle stops in Ohio at Chillicothe, Portsmouth, and Ironton.
 (Note: At Kenova, a Baltimore and Ohio (B&O) locomotive would take the train onward to Baltimore, Maryland.
 On September 25, the train arrived at Washington, D.C., then traverse over to Charlotte, North Carolina, via SOU.
 The next day, the train arrived at Winston-Salem, North Carolina, returning to N&W rails, where class J Nos.
 600 and 604 would bring the train up to Roanoke for Nos.
 612 and 613 to pull it to Petersburg, Virginia.)
 Aboard was Dwight D. Eisenhower, the former U.S. General of the Army who would win election as president of the United States seven weeks later.

 In November 1955, after No. 611 had run a total of 30,628 mi, it was given a scheduled repair at the Roanoke Shops.
 Each time No. 611 received major repair work, the Roanoke Shops crew replaced some missing or worn parts with similar parts from out-of-service N&W locomotives, particularly class Js—but not from Nos.
 600 and 613.
-No. 611 eventually held most of No. 605's running gear parts and parts from various N&W class A 2-6-6-4 locomotives.
-The tandem rods between the second and third drivers were also replaced with single coupling rods to reduce maintenance and the stress of longer crankpins on the fourth driver.
+No. 611 eventually held most of No. 605's running gear parts as evidence by the number stamped on.
+It also contain parts from various N&W class A 2-6-6-4 locomotives.